barani129/MgtCluster/README.md

 # mgtcluster
-A custom resource approach way to monitor any remote kubernetes API (or any URL) from the source kubernetes and alert the user using sendmail and relay host.
+A custom resource approach to monitor any remote kubernetes API (or any URL) from the source kubernetes and alert the user using sendmail and relay host.

 ## Description
 A custom resource approach way to monitor any remote kubernetes API (or any URL) from the source kubernetes and alert the user using sendmail and relay host